MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -OfflineAction
-This will be the action taken when shutting the VM off.
-This parameter is **not required** and has a **default** value of 0.
-You can set a value anywhere from 0-2
+Action taken when shutting the VM off.
+This parameter is **not required** and has a **default**
+value of 0.
+You can set a value anywhere from 0-2.

 - **Save (0) [Save state]**
 - **Shutdown (1) [Graceful shutdown]**
 - **Poweroff (2) [Ungraceful shutdown]**

-It should be noted that to use **Shutdown (1) [Graceful shutdown]**, you must have GCS enabled.
-This can be passed in via the ExtendedVmConfiguration
+To use **Shutdown (1) [Graceful shutdown]**, you must have GCS enabled.
+This can be passed in via
+the ExtendedVmConfiguration parameter.

 ```yaml
 Type: UInt32